 Fagan wrote a very popular column about this park called Mill Ends, which is a lumber term for rough irregular ends of boards from lumber mills.
 The Park was dedicated on St. Patrick's Day in 1948 by Fagan who wrote about the trials and tribulations of the park's head leprechaun Patrick O'Toole, and according to Fagan the only group of leprechauns to establish a colony west of Ireland.
 He also claimed to be the only person who was able to see these leprechauns, and therefore had the exclusive scoop.

-In Fagan's account of Mill Ends Park's origin, supposoly Fagan looked out the window and spotted a leprechaun digging in the hole.
+In Fagan's account of Mill Ends Park's origin, supposedly Fagan looked out the window and spotted a leprechaun digging in the hole.
 He ran down and grabbed the leprechaun, which meant that he had earned a wish.
-Fagan said he wished for a park of his own; but since he had not specified the size of the park in his wish, the leprechaun gave him the hole."
+Fagan said he wished for a park of his own, but since he had not specified the size of the park in his wish, the leprechaun gave him the hole.

 Fagan passed away in 1969, and Mill Ends officially became a city park on St. Patrick's Day in 1976.
 The park continues to be the site of inventive St. Patrick's Day festivities to this day.

-In 2006 the park was temporarily moved (7 feet) while construction on the Natio Parkway took place.
-It was replaced on March 16, 2007 to a full St. Patrick's Day celebration complete with bagpiper's, Irish folk music, and Dick Fagan's wife Katherine and family proudly in attendance.
+In 2006 the park was temporarily moved (seven feet away) while construction on the Naito Parkway took place.
+It was replaced on March 16, 2007 to a full St. Patrick's Day celebration complete with bagpipers and Irish folk music, with Dick Fagan's wife Katherine and family proudly in attendance.
+In December 2011, it held a miniature Occupy protest complete with tiny tents and protest signs.